 As the renaissance of the city charges ahead, old spaces are taking on new life.
-My latest hotel stay was at the Hotel Henry Urban Resort and Conference City.
+My latest hotel stay was at the Hotel Henry Buffalo.
 During one of my visits, I drove by the building, then abandoned and empty, but majestic nonetheless.
 It was home to The Richardson Olmstead Campus.
 A collection of buildings designed by H.H.
 Richardson, one of the legends of America’s architect scene, with grounds and gardens from Frederick Law Olmsted, who became famous for his work all across the U.S. including New York City’s Central Park.
 The complex was that spread over 93 acres.

 For more than 140 years, the site was home to the Buffalo State Asylum for the Insane.
 The main building was stunning, built in 1870 in Romanesque style using brick and Medina red sandstone.
 In 1973, the site was added to the National Register of Historic Places.
 Then in around 2008, the first rumblings started about restoration, including stabilizing the buildings and repairing the roof.